 The Sheriff of Missoula County is the chief law enforcement officer and is responsible for the enforcement of state and county laws and statutes.
 The Missoula County Sheriff also serves as coroner, investigating all unattended deaths or deaths that may be criminally caused.

-The department provides speakers for civic groups and schools, and assists in programs such as fingerprinting and photographing children for identification purposes as a prevention against child abduction.
+The office provides speakers for civic groups and schools, and assists in programs such as fingerprinting and photographing children for identification purposes as a prevention against child abduction.

-Record-keeping and offender registrations are an important role of the department.
+Record-keeping and offender registrations are an important role of our office.
 A Special Response Team is available for call-out 24 hours a day.

-Auxiliary units with the Sheriff's Department include Reserves, Search and Rescue, and Sheriff's Cadets.
+Auxiliary units with the Sheriff's Office include Reserves, Search and Rescue, and Sheriff's Cadets.

 The patrol officers travel more than 750,000 miles annually to patrol the 2,600 square miles of Missoula County.
 They write about 3,000 investigative reports that result in either immediate arrest of the suspects or are turned over to the detective division for further follow-up and prosecution.